Anastasia Simakova: 2025

 She represented Germany at the 2025 European Championships in Tallinn, Estonia, where she and her teammates placed 4th in the team competition.
 She was 9th in the all-around final, despite performing to the wrong music in her clubs routine, and won the silver medal behind Stiliana Nikolova in the ball final.
 In July, she competed at the 2025 Summer World University Games in Rhine-Ruhr, Germany, where she took 4th place in the all-around.
 She won the silver medal in the all-around behind Darja Varfolomeev at the 2025 German National Championships.
 In apparatus finals, she won bronze medal with ball and silver with clubs and ribbon.

 In August, Simakova made her senior World Championships debut in Rio de Janeiro, Brazil.
 She took 8th place in all-around qualifications and qualified to two apparatus finals, winning bronze in hoop.
 Together with Darja Varfolomeev and the German senior group, she won the gold medal in the team competition.

+2026

+In July, Simakova won the bronze medal in the all-around behind Varfolomeev and Pusch at the German National Championships.
+She withdrew from the apparatus finals.
+Afterwards, she was selected to compete at the 2026 World Championships in Frankfurt with one apparatus (ribbon).
+At the World Championships, she dropped her apparatus twice and did not qualify for the final.